Published Feb. 22, 2021; Updated Sept. 10, 2021

 What was once the world’s largest golf course management company, now Drive Shack, is moving forward with plans to debut its brand of miniature golf venues that will include tech-enhanced indoor putting, entertainment, and upscale food and beverages.

 The Puttery will combine auto-scoring technology with the social nature of mini golf in an upscale, lively cocktail environment.
-The first of the venues is set to open at The Colony, a high-end Dallas-Fort Worth development.
+The first of the venues is set to open this summer at Grandscape in The Colony just north of Dallas.
 “It’s basically Topgolf meets mini golf,” writes Hil Anderson in Golf Inc.

 Last month, Santa Monica, California-based Drive Shack had an initial public offering during which it met its goal of selling $50 million in stock.
 At the same time, the company announced both its expansion into the mini-golf industry and its new partnership with professional golfer Rory McIlory, a four-time Major Champion, two-time FedEx Cup winner, and first place ranking holder of the Official World Golf Ranking.